Sydney van Hooijdonk: Return to NAC Breda

+Estrela da Amadora

+On 29 January 2026, van Hooijdonk moved to Portugal, joining Primeira Liga club Estrela da Amadora on a contract until 2028.

 International career

 Youth

-Van Hooijdonk was called up for the Netherlands national under-21s by then-manager Erwin van de Looi to play friendlies against the Norway national under-21s and Czech Republic national under-21s in March 2023, making his youth debut for the Netherlands on 25 March 2023, in a 3-0 win against the Norway national under-21s.
+Van Hooijdonk was called up for the Netherlands national under-21s by then-manager Erwin van de Looi to play friendlies against the Norway national under-21s and Czech Republic national under-21s in March 2023, making his youth debut for the Netherlands on 25 March 2023, in a 3–0 win against the Norway national under-21s.

 Style of play

 Analysis

-Generally regarded as a poacher and a target man, Van Hooijdonk makes the most touches of the ball in the attacking third (especially within the penalty box), coupling agility, pace, and a keen sense of aerial awareness, with intelligent and well-timed runs, which exploit pockets of space.
+Generally regarded as a poacher and a target man, Van Hooijdonk touches the ball mostly in the attacking third (especially within the penalty box), and generally looks to time runs exploiting pockets of space.

 Personal life

 Van Hooijdonk is the son of former Dutch international footballer Pierre van Hooijdonk, who also played for NAC Breda.
 He is of Moroccan descent through his biological paternal grandfather.